cashtotalszero/alex-parrott/README.md

 #### Skills Searcher

-This is is put together using a combination of `react-table` and `react-autosuggest`.
+This is put together using a combination of `react-table` and `react-autosuggest`.

+#### Drag and Drop Jigsaw

+This is a demo I made using the `react-dnd` library.
+I used one of the demos from their docs as a starting point.
+Getting it to look even halfway decent on mobile screens was a challenge...

 #### Whack a Mole!